UwU-Jogos/Hots-Unchained/README.md

 9. Captain B selects 1 hero

 The draft is now complete!
 Use the copy tool button to share the selected talents with your team.

+**You can also reroll during both stages, rerolls will randomly assign a new set of 6 heroes**

 ### Hero Selection